Master of Science in Dietetics

 Coordinated Program in Dietetics (CPD)

-Located in vibrant Midtown Detroit, Wayne State's Department of Nutrition and Food Science offers a master's degree in dietetics that leads to the credential of Registered Dietitian (RD).
+Located in vibrant Midtown Detroit, Wayne State's Department of Nutrition and Food Science offers a master's degree in dietetics that leads to the credential of Registered Dietitian Nutritionist (RDN).
 Our Coordinated Program in Dietetics (CPD) is one of only three ACEND-accredited coordinated programs in Michigan.
 Since its inception in 1980, the Wayne State CPD has been fully accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 The CPD is a highly regarded degree option that combines graduate-level coursework with 1200 hours of supervised practice in a two-year program.
 You'll learn the latest evidence-based practices in nutrition and dietetics as you sharpen your critical thinking and problem-solving skills.